 Bachelor of Arts in Urban Studies and Planning

-The urban studies and planning major offers an interdisciplinary curriculum in urban planning and policy and reflects a social science education with an applied, problem-solving focus, training in research methods, and practical hands-on experience in a carefully supervised internship and a practicum (senior seminar).
-Core courses integrate social science, planning, and policy perspectives into the study of cities, develop the research and analytic tools necessary for urban planning and policy analysis, and offer hands-on applied research experience.
-Elective courses are designed to apply the basic core course content to urban planning and policy areas of interest.
+The urban studies and planning major offers an interdisciplinary curriculum for students interested in creating more just, inclusive, and equitable cities.
+Through a curriculum grounded in the social sciences, the Urban Studies program offers an applied, problem-solving focus, training in research methods, and practical hands-on experience in a carefully supervised internship and a practicum (senior seminar).
+Courses integrate social science, planning, and policy perspectives into the study of cities and develop the research and analytic tools necessary for understanding and addressing the most pressing issues facing cities today, including poverty, access to housing, pollution, climate change, poverty, racial segregation, and social exclusion.

 Program Learning Outcomes